nahidf/auth0-adventures/README.md

 - Go to `Applications` link
 - Create a `SINGLE PAGE APPLICATION`
 - Decide about a URL for client app.
-This is the URL you will use to run the client app localy.
+This is the URL you will use to run the client app locally.
 It can be a URL like `https://localhost:6006`
 - Set `Allowed Callback URLs`

 ```